savishy/devops-experiments/README.md

   1. To avail of the free tier, I created and launched a `t1.micro` instance.
   2. [See instance details.](https://cloud.githubusercontent.com/assets/13379978/14042720/9e06ccb2-f2a2-11e5-9dcf-69204bba0f64.png)
   3. [See details on connecting to the instance.](https://cloud.githubusercontent.com/assets/13379978/14042786/403ff40e-f2a3-11e5-9e84-b848c04d1233.png)
+  4. Downloaded the PEM File (this is in the top-level of the repository, `devops.pem`).
 2. Installed the `vagrant-aws` plugin.
+3. Configured a Vagrantfile for the AWS Instance (see folder `ec2-i-f9eaa477` in this repository).
-Configured and started up the AWS Instance.
+4. Using `vagrant up --provider=aws`, started up the instance.
-3.
+5. Encountered several issues and solved them.
+(See [troubleshooting](#troubleshooting)).

 <a name="troubleshooting"/>
 ## Troubleshooting